G-NL7L2ZBY6M

 • Cool-down: 8 to 12 minutes

-For longer or more intense sessions or for people over 50 erring toward the longer end is worthwhile.
+For longer or more intense sessions, or if you're over 50+, lean toward the longer end.
 For shorter, lower-intensity sessions, you can be more efficient.
+A five-minute warm-up is far better than none.
+A brief cool-down walk and a few key stretches beats walking straight out the door.

 Key Takeaways